hongzhonglu/vivarium/doc/getting_started.rst

         $ python -m vivarium.environment.control run --id env

-   Simulation stop on their own once the environment agent hits the end of its programmed timeline.
-However, you can pause, run, and shutdown the simulation like this as well:
+   Simulations stop on their own once the environment agent hits the end of its programmed timeline.
+You can also pause, run, and shutdown the simulation like this:

    .. code-block:: console